 All incoming GSAS PhD students must demonstrate English proficiency.
-Those who are non-native speakers of English and have not received their undergraduate degree from an English-speaking institution will have their English proficiency screened based on the iBT TOEFL speaking score.
+Those who are non-native speakers of English and have not received their undergraduate degree from an English-speaking institution will have their English proficiency screened based on either the iBT TOEFL or IELTS Academic speaking score.

 Tuition and Fees

 PhD students must pay two years of full tuition and two years of reduced tuition, unless the time from the student’s initial registration to completion of the degree is less than four years.
 In years 5 and up, students must pay the facilities fee.